m18ru/classjoin/README.md

 * You can specify classes without conditions in array as second argument.

-If you want to take classes from several objects, just combine them useing `Object.assign` or spread operator and use resulting array.
+If you want to take classes from several objects, just combine them useing `Object.assign` or spread operator and use resulting object.

 ## Installation